Dancing can change lives.

 We give a voice to dancers who share their world-view and grow a network of artists who believe in what dancing can do.

-Our first focus will be South Africa, where we have formed a great partnership with a Cape Town based organisation.
+Our first focus was South Africa, where we have formed a great partnership with a Cape Town based organisation.

 We are honored to be supported by some of the world’s most famous dancers and choreographers.